-Based on feedback received after the Focus Area meeting held August 23, 2018, a few pedestrian portal access areas originally identified by stakeholders as opportunities have been ruled out for various reasons.
-Some of the portals initially considered were eliminated based on a survey of portals that were not desired.
+Based on feedback received after the Focus Area meeting held August 23, 2018, a few pedestrian portal areas originally identified by stakeholders as opportunities have been ruled out for various reasons.

 The hand drawn Urban Design Vision was developed to capture information shared in the initial focus area coordination and inform future urban design decisions.
-At the time this vision was created, potential pedestrian portal access was considered at the northeast corner of Griffin Street and Elm Street.
+At the time this vision was created, potential pedestrian access was considered at the northeast corner of Griffin Street and Elm Street.
 Options for stair and elevator access on Elm Street were proposed in a curb bump-out segment.
-The photos depict a conceptual progression from the existing condition in front of the Homewood Suites garage entry to a potential pedestrian portal access.
+The photos depict a conceptual progression from the existing condition in front of the Homewood Suites garage entry to a potential pedestrian station portal.
 This sketch simulation is provided to show scale spatially only and does not reflect portal or elevator design or materials.

-Through continued design development, it has become a challenge to locate pedestrian portal accesses that provide direct access to the south end of the subway platform.
+Through continued design development, it has become a challenge to locate pedestrian portals that provide direct access to the south end of the subway platform.
 Constraints including existing utilities and limited available public ROW make placing portals along Elm Street difficult.
-The Urban Design Plan will focus on the development of pedestrian portal access at the WTC, Rosa Parks Plaza and the northeast corner of Griffin Street and Pacific Avenue as potential locations based on stakeholder feedback.
+The Urban Design Plan will focus on the development of pedestrian portals at the WTC, Rosa Parks Plaza, the northwest corner of Lamar Street and Pacific Avenue and the northeast corner of Griffin Street and Pacific Avenue as potential locations based on stakeholder feedback.